Everything you (probably) already know about New Year’s resolutions

-New Year’s resolutions can motivate us—or can keep us motivated—to take action and to take control of our lives.
-We are the ones in charge of our lives.
-We have the power to change them.
-It is great to acknowledge that.
-When this is happening, we can experience a great sense of achievement that fuels additional motivation and the will to keep going.
-When this mechanism is working, our confidence level will skyrocket, as will our self-esteem.
+New Year’s resolutions can motivate us—or can keep us motivated—to take action and take control of our lives.
+We are in charge of our lives, and we can change them.
+It is a great point to acknowledge.
+When this happens, we can experience a great sense of achievement that fuels additional motivation and the will to keep going.
+When this mechanism works, our confidence level skyrockets, as does our self-esteem.

 5. The science of New Year’s resolutions and willpower

-PhD Psychologist Lynn Bufka, in her article “Making Your New Year’s Resolution Stick,” published on the website of the American Psychological Association, says that “setting small, attainable goals throughout the year, instead of a singular, overwhelming goal on January 1 can help you reach whatever it is you strive for.”
+Ph.D.
+Psychologist Lynn Bufka, in her article “Making Your New Year’s Resolution Stick,” published on the American Psychological Association website, says that “setting small, attainable goals throughout the year, instead of a singular, overwhelming goal on January 1 can help you reach whatever it is you strive for.”

-In an article published by Forbes, I learned that there is an emerging body of research led by Stanford University psychologists on willpower and its malleability.
-The researchers found that people “performed better or worse [on tests] depending on their belief in the durability of willpower.”
+According to Forbes, there is an emerging body of research led by Stanford University psychologists on willpower and its malleability.
+Researchers found that people “performed better or worse [on tests] depending on their belief in the durability of willpower.”

-This is totally in line with what I believe, that the way we speak to ourselves matters.
-I’ve written about this topic in relation to having a positive attitude.
+This is in line with what I believe: how we speak to ourselves matters.

-“You have as much willpower as you think you have, essentially.
-Which means that on some level, your journey toward self-improvement will be a self-fulfilling prophecy.”
+“You have as much willpower as you think you have.
+Your journey toward self-improvement is a self-fulfilling prophecy.”

 It’s all up to us!